PranavDhummansure/animated-portfolio/README.md

 link-" https://pranavdhummansure.github.io/animated-portfolio/"

-SOLE PURPOSE OF THIS PORTFOLIO IS TO POTRAY THE SKILLS , LIKE HOW I LEARN'T ANIMATIONS USING (css,gsap,locomotivejs,scrolltrigger,swiperjs etc...)
+SOLE PURPOSE OF THIS PORTFOLIO IS TO POTRAY MY SKILLS , LIKE HOW I LEARN'T ANIMATIONS USING (css,gsap,locomotivejs,scrolltrigger,swiperjs etc...)

 this is not my main portfolio--